Career Definition of a Personal Service Coordinator

 Career and Salary Outlook

-Nationwide, jobs in social and human services are projected to grow at a faster-than-average rate of 11% from 2014 to 2024, according to the U.S. Bureau of Labor Statistics (BLS).
-The median annual salary for social and human service assistants, such as personal service coordinators, was $30,830 in 2015; positions with government agencies may pay more than jobs with other employers (www.bls.gov).
+Nationwide, jobs in social and human services are projected to grow at a much-faster-than-average rate of 16% from 2016 to 2026, according to the U.S. Bureau of Labor Statistics (BLS).
+The median annual salary for social and human service assistants, such as personal service coordinators, was $33,750 in 2018; positions with government agencies may pay more than jobs with other employers (www.bls.gov).

 Alternate Career Options